Prosecutors vow to pursue criminal charges in Flint water crisis

-Flint, Mich.
-(WJRT) - Prosecutors assigned to oversee the criminal case connected to the Flint water crisis are vowing to continue efforts to pursue criminal charges, despite a recent ruling by Genesee County Circuit Court Judge Elizabeth Kelly to dismiss charges against seven defendants.
+FLINT, Mich.
+(WJRT) - Prosecutors assigned to oversee the criminal case connected to the Flint water crisis are vowing to continue efforts to pursue criminal charges, despite a recent ruling by Genesee County Circuit Court Judge Elizabeth Kelly to dismiss felony charges against seven defendants.

 Worthy helped oversee the criminal case along with Solicitor General Fadwa Hammoud, who was not a part of the virtual press conference due to an illness.